orajhan-zz/Azure-OCI-Interconnection/README.md

  2. mv output.tf.bak output.tf
  3. terraform apply
  4. you will see the details as follows
- 5. Copy service Key from the output and paste it when FastConnect is created in Oracle Cloud to complete interconnection between FastConnect and ExpressRT
+ 5. Copy service Key from the output and paste when FastConnect is created in Oracle Cloud

 ```
  ![](images/output.png)